univec-ai/postvec/web/docs/guides/filters.md

 ## Highly selective filters

 HNSW can under-recall when most of the index is excluded.
-Raise `candidates`, `hnsw.ef_search`, or `hnsw.max_scan_tuples`.
-There is no selectivity estimator on purpose.
+Increasing `candidates`, `hnsw.ef_search`, or `hnsw.max_scan_tuples` can compensate. postvec does not implement a filter selectivity estimator.

-## Don't
+## Invalid forms

-::: danger Don't pass a SQL fragment
-`filter => 'category = ''finance'''` is refused.
-The injection surface is why this is JSON, not a predicate string.
+::: danger SQL predicate fragments are not accepted `filter => 'category = ''finance'''` is refused.
+The JSON grammar prevents arbitrary SQL predicates from entering generated queries.
 :::

+::: danger `eq` is not an operator
-::: danger Don't write `"category": {"eq": "finance"}` There is no `eq`.
+There is no `eq`.
 Use `"category": "finance"`.
 :::

-::: danger Don't put `null` inside `in` or a comparison Use the scalar `null` / `{"is_not": null}` forms.
+::: danger `null` is invalid inside `in` and comparison operators Use the scalar `null` / `{"is_not": null}` forms.
 :::